0xGuillaume/aws-serverless-api/README.md

 Then there are several ways to authenticate and configure the AWS provider.

 This project has been built using the [Environment Variables](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables) method.
-But you first need to create an **Access Key** with the appropriate rights.
+But you first need to [create](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) an **Access Key** with the appropriate permissions.

 ```bash
 $ export AWS_ACCESS_KEY_ID="anaccesskey"